-A total of 90 warrant files were inspected during the 2014-2015 year.
-This is the number of warrants which ceased to be in force during the 2014 calendar year across SPU and TPU and were therefore due for inspection.
-Of the 90 warrants, 79 were surveillance device warrants (including one remote application) and eight were retrieval warrants.
-Three emergency authorisations for the use of surveillance devices in circumstances provided for in s.
-26 of the SD Act ceased to be in force during the period under review.
+A total of 67 warrant files were inspected during the 2015-2016 year.
+This is the number of warrants which ceased to be in force during the 2015 calendar year across SPU and TPU and were therefore due for inspection.
+Of the 67 warrants, all were surveillance device warrants; there was one remote application and no retrieval warrants.
+There were four emergency authorisations for the use of surveillance devices in circumstances provided for in s.
+26 of the SD Act.
+All four ceased to be in force during the period under review.